 5. Add chips and chunks of wood for additional flavor

 While you aren’t necessarily aiming for a smoky flavor (although, if that is what you are aiming for, go for it), adding some chips and/or chunks of wood can add some fun flavors to whatever you are baking.
 We recommend pecan, cherry or apple for the best flavors.

 6. Be patient

-Want to give baking on the AKORN® a shot?
-Try this Valentine's Day Candy Jar Brownie Recipe.
+Want to give baking on the AKORN a shot?
+Try Guinness Cupcakes with Whiskey Salted Caramel Buttercream.